plane-paper/The-red-sun/readme.txt

-*Before use: Install python and requirements.txt
+# The Red Sun

+**Before use: Download (git clone or through downloading a zip file) all files in this repository, __and__ install python and requirements.txt**

+Please go to your command prompt, and enter:

 >python3

+Install Python as necessary.
+Then:

 >pip3 install -r SomeDisk:/someUser/somedirectory/requirements.txt

-*Then run the game, either through command prompt:
+**Then run the game**, either through command prompt:

 >python3 SomeDisk:/someUser/somedirectory/game.py

-*Or by directly clicking on game.py
+**Or** by directly clicking on game.py in the downloaded files

 *Yes this game has a plot.
 Try and look for it yourself, I'm not gonna say anything.